Call +44 20 3662 6586 or +44 7900 882371

 · water main leaks and other issues.

-The pattern of cracking in such cases is not always consistent and often it is necessary to engage with a structural engineer and soil specialist to dig some trial pits to examine the condition and plasticity of the soils, to determine the cause.
+The pattern of cracking in such cases is not always consistent It is necessary to engage with a structural engineer and soil specialist to dig some trial pits to examine the condition and plasticity of the soils, to determine the cause.

-Heave can also be caused by sudden re-hydration of a shrinkable soil by removal of trees for example.
+Heave can also be caused by sudden rehydration of shrinkable soil by the removal of trees for example.
 The patterns of cracking as above are not the whole picture, and it is difficult to determine without an engineering approach how the damage is being caused.

 Thermal movement